List of Iron Chef episodes: Specials notes

 In the events that led to the Japan Cup, Chairman Kaga (the character) had died due to puffer fish liver poisoning.
-A memorial service was held before the new chairman, Kaga's equally flamboyant nephew, played by actor Masahiro Motoki, was introduced.
-The Japan Cup, launched to keep the tradition of Kitchen Stadium alive, was held at the Tokyo Dome.
+A memorial service was held before the new chairman, Kaga's equally flamboyant nephew, played by actor Masahiro Motoki was introduced.
+The Japan Cup, launched to keep the tradition of Kitchen Stadium alive, held and recorded at the Tokyo Big Sight.
 Chen was chosen to represent Chinese cuisine while the selection of representatives for French, Italian, and Japanese cuisines was opened to "unknown nameless chefs."
-There were only two battles that were covered in full: Chen's semifinal battle and finals between Chen and Nonaga; only highlights of Nonaga's semifinal battle were shown due to time constraints.
-Takeshi Kaga, the actor portraying the character Chairman Kaga, was still alive at the time of the Japan Cup (and still is as of 2023, according to IMDb); his character was killed off due to commitments he had at the time that prevented him from reprising his role.
-The story element of the "death" of Kaga's character was ignored in Iron Chef America: Battle of the Masters, as according to that show's storyline, it was Chairman Kaga himself who sent Sakai and Morimoto to America to grace the opening a new Gourmet Academy there.
+There were only two battles that were covered in full: Chen's semifinal battle and finals between Chen and Nonaga, only highlights of Nonaga's semifinal battle were shown due to time constraints.
+Takeshi Kaga, the actor portraying the character Chairman Kaga, was still alive at the time of the Japan Cup (and still is as of 2024, according to IMDb), his character was killed off due to commitments he had at the time that prevented him from reprising his role.
+The story element of the "death" of Kaga's character was ignored in Iron Chef America: Battle of the Masters, as according to that show's storyline, it was Chairman Kaga himself who sent Sakai and Morimoto to America to grace the opening of a new Gourmet Academy there.

 Revival series (2012–2013)

 On October 26, 2012, Fuji TV revived the original Iron Chef franchise, this time simply using the English name Iron Chef (アイアンシェフ).
 Actor Hiroshi Tamaki assumed the role as the new Chairman in this revival.
 For the line-up of Iron Chefs, Yuji Wakiya became the official Iron Chef Chinese, while Yōsuke Suga was selected as the new Iron Chef French instead of Seigo Mitani; Jun Kurogi was chosen as the new Iron Chef Japanese.
-Yukio Hattori would reprise his role as commentor, guided by a set of culinary experts.
+Yukio Hattori would reprise his role as commenter, guided by a set of culinary experts.

-Unlike the previous series, the 2012 revival has challengers nominated by prominent personalities, such as past Iron Chefs.
+Unlike the previous series, the 2012 revival had challengers nominated by prominent personalities, such as past Iron Chefs.
 Through public vote, challengers who won battles would have a chance to officially become future Iron Chefs.

 For consistency, all Japanese names are in Western order, macroned with Hepburn romanization.
-All other Asian names, on the other hand, are in Eastern order.
-Also, for each of the non-Japanese Asian challengers, as much as possible, the romanization used for the Chinese names are derived from the Mandarin Chinese pronunciation and Pinyin romanization of the name.
+All other East Asian names, on the other hand, are in Eastern order.
+Also, for each of the non-Japanese East Asian challengers, as much as possible, the romanization used for the Chinese names are derived from the Mandarin Chinese pronunciation and Pinyin romanization of the name.

-All Asian challengers, except those with Wikipedia articles, will have their names in kanji in parentheses upon first mention in the list.
+All East Asian challengers, except those with Wikipedia articles, have their names in kanji in parentheses upon first mention in the list.
 For the non-Japanese Asian challengers, the Japanese pronunciation of the name as used in the show is also included.

-In the case of Asians with mixed Chinese-Japanese heritage, such as Chen Kenichi, they follow the same criteria as the Chinese names (i.e. Eastern order and Japanese pronunciation guide beside kanji).
+In the case of East Asians with mixed Chinese-Japanese heritage, such as Chen Kenichi, they follow the same criteria as the Chinese names (i.e. Eastern order and Japanese pronunciation guide beside kanji).